-Dissolved oxygen levels presented in Graph 7.3 remain in a range for healthy aquatic biodiversity in line with background levels from the upstream Site I. An increase in DO during the reporting period is due to the high flow in the creek following heavy rainfall.
+Dissolved oxygen levels presented in Graph 7.3 remain in a range for healthy aquatic biodiversity in line with background levels from the upstream Site I. Increases in DO during represent high flow in the creek following rainfall.

 Graph 7.3 - Chapmans Creek Dissolved Oxygen